HouzuoGuo/laitos/doc/Command processor.md

    Once done, the result is presented in an easy-to-read text.
 5. Filter the result through `LintText` mechanism - compact and clean result text when necessary.
 6. If result is empty, inform user by replacing it to `EMPTY OUTPUT`.
-7. Notify user the command input and result via Email.
+7. Notify user the command input and result via Email

 ## Configuration
 Construct the following objects under JSON key (e.g. `HTTPFilters`, `MailFilters`) named by individual daemon - you may